kurko/blog/obsidian/essay/_posts/2026-06-07-the-camino-to-santiago-de-compostela.md

 ***

-I brought with me a pocket notebook to collect my thoughts every night.
+I bring in my pocket a notebook to collect my thoughts every night.

 > **22/May/26 | Baiona → Vigo**
 > <br>